mtwasetku-ui/physioto/src/content/blog/falls-prevention-footwear.md

 ---

-## About the Author — Michael Ghattas, DPT
+## About the Author — Micheal Ghattas, DPT

 AHPRA Registered Physiotherapist | Doctor of Physical Therapy | 18 Years Clinical Experience

-Michael is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
+Micheal is the founder of Physio to Home, a mobile physiotherapy practice serving older adults and rural residents across North Tasmania.
 He specialises in falls prevention, aged care physiotherapy, and home-based rehabilitation.

 ---